amirzarandi/claravisio/README.md

 <details>
 <summary><h2>Image Capturing</h2></summary>

-*Placeholder text for the image capturing process.*
+*Placeholder text for the image capturing process.changed. *

 [Back to the top](#table-of-contents)